-Parameter Description Default Value apname A textual name for the identification of the ODU. apXXXXXX (where XXXXXX is the last six octets of ODU's MAC address) web_port Port number dedicated to WEB 80 telnet_port Port number dedicated to Telnet 23 mode Operation mode of the ODU PxP channel The radio channel number.
-1 essid The ESS ID (a.k.a., SSID) of the ODU.
-My Network tx_rate Transmission Rate Auto tx_retry Number of retries for data transmission 7 rts_threshold The threshold (number of bytes) for enabling RTS/CTS handshake.
-Data with its frame size larger than this value will perform the RTS/CTS handshake.
+Parameter Description Default Value

+apname apname A textual name for the identification of the ODU.

+web_port Port number dedicated to WEB 80

+telnet_port Port number dedicated to Telnet 23

+mode mode Operation mode of the ODU

+channel channel The radio channel number.

+essid essid The ESS ID (a.k.a., SSID) of the ODU.

+tx_rate tx_rate Transmission Rate

+tx_retry tx_retry Number of retries for data transmission

+rts_threshold rts_threshold The threshold (number of bytes) for enabling

+RTS/CTS handshake.
+Data with its frame size

+larger than this value will perform the RTS/CTS

+handshake.
 Range of value: 0~2432.

-2432 frag_threshold 2432 ip_address The IP address of the ODU.
+frag_threshold The threshold (number of bytes) for the 2432 fragmentation boundary.
+Data will be transmitted in fragments which its size does not exceed this value.
+Range of value: 256~2432. ip_address The IP address of the ODU.
 192.168.1.1 ip_netmask The subnet mask address of the ODU.
 255.255.255.0 ip_gateway The default gateway address of the ODU.
-192.168.1.254 save set default cls^
+192.168.1.254 save set default cls